-Example #1 shows a single level patio with a couple of amenities or elements (we'll discuss those later).
+Example #1: (photo on the left) shows a single level patio with a couple of amenities or elements (we'll discuss those later).
 This is the simplest form of a patio because there are no steps, retaining walls, or other grade issues to deal with.
 Of course there are final grades that we need to hit for access issues such as the garage door in the picture, but that's normal.

 Now that you have an idea in your mind what type of patio you want, we move on to the other factors that play a part in the price...
 Accessories!
 This is where your dreams become reality.
 If you've always wanted a fire pit with a sitting wall around it, well now you can have one.
 How about adding a water feature complete with a water fall to help you relax at the end of a stressful day, or some low-voltage landscape lighting to extend your patio night life?
 The possibilites are endless!
 However, all of these elements need to be taken into consideration when pricing out a patio.
 Don't be discouraged if the initial price tag exceeds your planned budget, because many of these items can be added in a later phase.

 - Type of paver chosen- What kind of floor coverings do you prefer?
 Do you like sufaces with areas rugs, or just a simple pattern?
 As I illustrated above in my vehicle purchase example, we have choices in the products we buy.
 This holds true as well when choosing a patio surface.
 The two pictures below are a small example of what is available to us...

 - Type of Soil- Just like we take this into consideration when we price out a retaining wall project, this is taken into consideration for a paver project.
 We especially single out heavy clay soils beacuse of their high water holding capacity.